tadzik/simpleburner/README.md

 ### WARNING:

-To burn Your CD You must put Your files into default /tmp/burner directory or run burner with—data=/your/burndata/directory option
+To burn Your CD You must put Your files into default /tmp/burner directory or run burner with —data=/your/burndata/directory option

 ### WARNING: